 Natasha Lehman – Program Director

-Natasha began as a lead teacher at Northland Early Education Center in February of 2004 after receiving her degree in Middle School and Education; English and Speech from Southwest Baptist University.
+Natasha Lehman began as a lead teacher at Northland Early Education Center in February of 2004 after receiving her degree in Middle School and Education; English and Speech from Southwest Baptist University.
 Her NEEC journey began as a Lead Teacher in the Green Room (1-year-old classroom) and transitioned with a group of students to the Yellow Room (2-year-old classroom) and then the Blue Room (3 to 5 year old classroom).
 When those children were ready for kindergarten, she moved to the Brown Room (2-year old classroom).
-From there, she transitioned with another group of students to the Orange room (3 to 5 year old classroom), where she stayed until recently being promoted to NEEC’s, Program Director in December of 2018.
+From there, she transitioned with another group of students to the Orange room (3 to 5 year old classroom), where she stayed until recently being promoted to NEEC’s, Program Director in December of 2017.

 Natasha was one of 50 recipients throughout the nation of the Terri Lynn Lockoff Child Care Foundation award in 2015.
 She serves on the Northland Early Education Council, was the 2017 NEEC Social Committee Chair and serves on other committees throughout NEEC.
 In her free time, she enjoys spending time with her husband, Ben and two children, Garrett an Georgia.